 Thanksgiving isn’t a traditional holiday in the UK, but it is a welcome pause before the full onslaught of Christmas.
+(Thanksgiving 2016 is November 24th; it’s always the 4th Thursday in November.)
 My kids first started the annual Thanksgiving activities when they were at nursery school, so I suppose I’ve just kept up with it.
-I rather like the whole “let’s be grateful for stuff” concept, although I concede our actual historical knowledge and grasp of American culture is fairly limited.
+I like the “let’s be grateful for stuff” concept.
+Although, I concede our actual historical knowledge and grasp of American culture is fairly limited.

-With that in mind, I love this I Am Thankful colouring sheet, from Whimsy Workshop Teaching, which helps organise thankful thoughts.
-It’s not grade specific, so it could be used for any age – colouring is a calming activity, for most people, and there’s space to jot down additional ideas.
+With our background in mind, I love this I Am Thankful colouring sheet, from Whimsy Workshop Teaching, which helps organise thankful thoughts.
+It’s not graded, so it could be used for any age – colouring is a calming activity, for most people, and there’s space to jot down additional ideas.

 We used the I Am Thankful sheet to brainstorm ideas for a Thanksgiving Turkey Writing Activity by Ms Makinson.
-It is so cute, and artwork invariably produces a sense of accomplishment that isn’t readily scaled by any other subject.
+It is so cute!
+Artwork produces a sense of accomplishment not readily scaled by any other subject.
 We didn’t exactly follow the template to the letter.
 (My younger child added some extra feathers.)
 However, we really like our finished efforts.

 To aid us with some historical context, we also did some Thanksgiving comprehension worksheets: KS1 Thanksgiving Differentiated Reading Comprehension, and KS2 Thanksgiving Differentiated Reading Comprehension.
-I love that Twinkl offers differentiated levels, so I can choose whatever seems best suited to my children’s interest and ability.
+I love that Twinkl offers differentiated levels.
+I can choose whatever seems best suited to my children’s interest and ability.